Arcadea: History

+In July 2025, Relapse Records released the official music video for "Fuzzy Planet", the first single from Arcadea's second album, The Exodus of Gravity, which was released on August 22, 2025.
+The Exodus of Gravity features founding members Brann Dailor on lead vocals, drums, and percussion and Core Atoms—who also serves as the primary songwriter—on synthesizers, guitars, bass, Moog Taurus pedals, Mellotron, Hammond organ, theremin, and samples.
+The album also marks the departure of Raheem Amlani and the introduction of keyboardist João Nogueira.

 Musical style and influences

-For all three band members, Arcadea was a departure from previous music projects in both concept and sound.
+For Dailor and Atoms, Arcadea was a departure from previous music projects in both concept and sound.
 While Atoms is known for his unique guitar playing style, Arcadea's premier album features no guitars—both Atoms and Amlani play only keyboards and synthesizers.
 For Dailor, it was an opportunity to sing lead vocals on the majority of songs in addition to drums.
 In an interview for Prog-Sphere Atoms explains, "Since we all have our own bands with more traditional instrumentation, we wanted to do something different but still rooted in our love of prog."

 Both Dailor and Atoms credit Stevie Wonder, early Genesis, and other 70s progressive rock as influences for Arcadea.
+Dailor elaborated in a 2017 interview with Revolver magazine, noting his fascination with early synth-based music: "Some of my favorite stuff from the bigger prog groups out there, like Genesis, are the synth moments.
+I wanted to make an album that sounded like those moments."